mrinal-c/apmszn-scraper/README.md

 The TLDR is:

 - Auditing a company/website that appears on the list above?
 Use `scraping+ai`
+   - For now, urls are predefined.
+All the current urls for `scraping+ai` companies are prefilled URLs for PRODUCT roles, like `https://www.atlassian.com/company/careers/all-jobs?team=Graduates&location=United%20States&search=` or `https://www.cloudflare.com/careers/jobs/?department=Product`.
+I am working on a way for a user to provide any url here and it will scrape
 - Auditing literally anything else?
 Use `firecrawl`

 The idea is that I have only hand-constructed a few websites for scraping, and this list will grow.
 You might wonder why we need to write this code when `firecrawl` seems like it will do it all.
 The reason is because `firecrawl` is still a little inconsistent, and there are still page complexities in the career websites we visit.
 I haven't found much success with like Linkedin and Hiring Cafe.
 So while `scraping+ai` takes a little longer to develop, it is the better option when it is available.
 If you find yourself firecrawling a certain website with minimal success, that is the time to reach out to me so I can get it implemented in scraping.